codeuk/GitCheck/README.md

 # GitCheck 🕊
-GitCheck 🕊 allows you to scrape through a custom list of usernames with threading and see if they are taken/available
+GitCheck 🕊 allows you to search through a list of usernames with threading and see if they're available

 # Setup ❕
 It's very simple: